Dementia Documentary Series

 Revolutionizing Dementia Care

-Learn how people living with dementia can still live a full and meaningful life based on their abilities, not their disabilities.
-Innovative approaches in memory care communities have shown improvements in the well-being of residents as they're included, engaged and supported in social gatherings, clubs and everyday activities.
-A revolution is here where people living with dementia get the individual heart-felt care they need.
+Revolutionizing Dementia Care reveals how people living with dementia can still live a full and meaningful life based on their abilities, not their disabilities.
+Innovative approaches in memory care communities have shown improvements in the well-being of residents as they're included, engaged and supported in social gatherings and everyday activities.